nextcloud/documentation/admin_manual/exapps_management/DeployConfigurations.rst

 Here we have much more complex algorithm of detecting to where requests should be send.

-First of all if protocol is set to ``https`` AppAPI always send requests to daemon host, and this is in case of ``https`` it is a HaProxy that will forward requests to ExApps that will be listen on ``localhost``
+First of all, if the protocol is set to ``https``, AppAPI always sends requests to the daemon host, and in this case, it is a HaProxy that will forward requests to ExApps that will be listening on ``localhost``.

-Briefly it will look like this(*haproxy_host==daemon host value*):
+Briefly, it will look like this (*haproxy_host==daemon host value*):

 NC --> *https* --> ``haproxy_host:ex_app_port`` --> *http* --> ``localhost:ex_app_port``

-When protocol is not ``https`` but ``http``, then what will be the endpoint where to send requests is determined by ``$deployConfig['net']`` value.
+When the protocol is not ``https`` but ``http``, then what will be the endpoint where to send requests is determined by ``$deployConfig['net']`` value.

-If ``net`` is defined and equal to ``host`` then AppAPI assumes that ExApp is installed somewhere in the current host network and will be available on ``localhost`` loop-back adapter.
+If ``net`` is defined and equal to ``host``, then AppAPI assumes that ExApp is installed somewhere in the current host network and will be available on ``localhost`` loop-back adapter.

 NC --> *http* --> ``localhost:ex_app_port``

-In all other cases ExApp should be available by it's name: e.g. when using docker **custom bridge** network all containers available by DNS.
+In all other cases, the ExApp should be available by it's name: e.g. when using docker **custom bridge** network all containers available by DNS.

 NC --> *http* --> ``app_container_name:ex_app_port``

-This three different types of communication covers all most popular configurations.
+These three different types of communication cover most popular configurations.